ParallelMaths/parallel/pages/9-02-romantic-mathematics.md

 This is a nerdy love song by physics graduate Helen Arney.

 No questions, but you can enter a competition.
 Just write a list of all the maths references in the song.
 Then email your list to [prizes@parallel.org.uk](mailto:prizes@parallel.org.uk) – in the subject header, just write the number of references.
 The main rule is that no repetitions are allowed.
 Also a term like “vulgar fraction” counts as one reference, i.e., don’t enter vulgar separate from fraction and have two entries.
 The names of mathematicians count as mathematical references.
-The best entry wins a signed copy of The Simpsons and Their Mathematical Secrets written by me.
+The best entry wins a signed copy of _"The Simpsons and Their Mathematical Secrets"_ written by me.
 Most importantly of all, the judge’s decision is final.

 @[youtube](uggtGH0d97k?rel=0)

-## 3. UKMT Problem
+## 3. Intermediate Maths Challenge Problem

 If you are a Year 9 student, then it likely that you will taking part in the United Kingdom Maths Trust (UKMT) competition known as the Intermediate Maths Challenge (IMC).
 If you do particularly well, you might earn yourself a gold, silver or bronze certificate, but you will have to work hard as you will be competing against Year 9, Year 10 and Year 11 students from across the country.